yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-15-hevd-writeups.md

 I've decided to write writeups only for the vulns that interested me the most.

-There are references to the articles I used in the [git repo](https://github.com/yuvaly0/HEVD_Solutions)
+There are references to the articles I used in the [git repo](https://github.com/yuvaly0/HEVD_Solutions) At the end of each section, I put a reference to the full source code

 * [Non Paged Pool Overflow](https://yuvaly0.github.io/2020/09/15/hevd-writeups.html#non-paged-pool-overflow)
 * [Double Fetch](https://yuvaly0.github.io/2020/09/15/hevd-writeups.html#double-fetch)